sap-tutorials/community/tutorials/community-tour/community-tour.md

 ![questions](tutorial_tour_11.png)

 It is easy to answer a question.
 On any question, just select the `Answer` button.
 However, do not use this to submit a comment or clarifying question.
 For those, use the `Comment` button.
+Please remember that comments, answers, discussions, and questions from newer members will go through pre-moderation.
+Pre-moderation can take up to two hours, Monday through Friday.
+If you submit a question or answer on a Saturday or Sunday, it will go through pre-moderation on Monday.

 <!-- border -->